Experimental cancer drug JSI-1187 tested in early trial

 Summary

-This early-stage study tests a new drug called JSI-1187, either alone or combined with dabrafenib, in people with advanced solid tumors that have certain genetic changes (MAPK pathway mutations).
-The main goal is to check safety and tolerability, with a secondary look at whether the tumors shrink.
+This early-stage trial is testing an experimental drug called JSI-1187, alone or with another cancer drug (dabrafenib), in people with advanced solid tumors that have certain genetic changes.
+The main goal is to check safety and side effects.
 About 71 adults with tumors that have not responded to standard treatments are being enrolled.
-Because this is a Phase 1 trial, it is too early to know if the drug will work, and the study is currently on hold.
+The trial is currently on hold.

 Get updates